5 Things That Can Happen When You Eat a Lot of Peanut Butter

 "Peanut butter is high in polyunsaturated and monounsaturated fats, and consumption of these may improve insulin sensitivity and glucose metabolism," says Maya Feller, MS, RD, CDN.

 In a 2018 randomized control trial that examined eating nuts and inflammatory markers in people with type 2 diabetes, it was found that nut consumption—and specifically consumption of peanut butter—resulted in improved fasting glucose as well as after-meal blood sugars.
-(Related: How Every State Eats Peanut Butter.)
+(And FYI, this is How Every State Eats Peanut Butter.)

 You could ingest carcinogenic toxins.